-In recognition of the urgency of the situation, in March the IACP issued guidance on its website in relation to contingency planning around course delivery and continuity of the placement work for students during Covid19 outbreak.
+In recognition of the urgency of the situation and in order to adhere to the public health measures, in March 2020 the IACP issued guidance on its website in relation to contingency planning around course delivery and continuity of the placement work for students during Covid19 outbreak.
 IACP stated that it is at the course provider's discretion to organise alternative temporary arrangements for course provision and client work if necessary.